Luxul1/Task-Management-System_2CS4/README.md

 # Task-Management-System
+This project is a RESTful API built using PHP and PostgreSQL that manages a task management system with Users, Projects, and Tasks modules.
+It follows a modular structure where each module supports full CRUD (Create, Read, Update, Delete) operations and is extended with analytics endpoints for reporting and data aggregation.

+The system is designed to handle relationships between entities such as user_id, project_id, and task_id, allowing tasks to be assigned to users and grouped under specific projects.
+It also includes analytics features that provide insights such as tasks per project, task status filtering, and assigned tasks per user.

+All endpoints return responses in JSON format and are tested using Postman.
+The API uses query-based routing for analytics endpoints and standard REST-style endpoints for CRUD operations.

+This project demonstrates core backend development concepts including:

+- REST API design
+- CRUD operations
+- Database integration (PostgreSQL)
+- JOIN queries and data aggregation
+- PHP architecture
+- JSON response handling

 DOCUMENTATION AND TESTING

 Database Designer

 This is the foundation of the system, a relational database designed for referential integrity.
-The “users” and “projects” tables act as master data sources, while the “tasks” tables serve as the central operational hub, linking work items to specific individuals and project categories using FOREIGN KEY constraints.<
+The “users” and “projects” tables act as master data sources, while the “tasks” tables serve as the central operational hub, linking work items to specific individuals and project categories using FOREIGN KEY constraints.

 Author: Jojo